Rennzie/code-test-yieldify-bouncing-balls/README.md

 This section is a rough outline of the thought process I followed to acomplish the task.

-1. Set-up project with tooling which helps minimise small bugs.
+- [x] Set-up project with tooling which helps minimise small bugs.
 Eslint etc
-2. Build a contained which adds a ball on click
+- [x] Build a contained which adds a ball on click
-3. Make sure multiple balls can be added
+- [x] Make sure multiple balls can be added
-4. Set the start position of the ball based on click
+- [x] Set the start position of the ball based on click
-5. Get the balls to drop after they appear in the container
+- [x] Get the balls to drop after they appear in the container (Create a gravity function?)
-    - Create a gravity function?
-6. Remove the ball from the container when it reaches the bottom
+- [x] Remove the ball from the container when it reaches the bottom
+- [ ] Make the ball change direction when it hits the bottom
-7. Get this working for all balls added
+- [ ] Get this working for all balls added

 ### Components and hooks

+ß

 1. `Container`
    - Parent which holds number of balls